haproxy/haproxy/doc/lua-api/index.rst

   :param class_txn txn: The class txn object containing the data.
   :returns: an array of headers.

-.. js:function:: TXN.close(txn)
+.. js:function:: TXN.done(txn)

-  This function close the transaction and the associated session.
-It can be used when a critical error is detected.
+  This function terminates processing of the transaction and the associated session.
+It can be used when a critical error is detected or to terminate processing after some data have been returned to the client (eg: a redirect).

   :param class_txn txn: The class txn object containing the data.